-To me and millions of other children the term treat implies something good, something desired something you really would like to have.
+To me and millions of other children the term “treat” implies something good, something desired something you really would like to have.
 Some people just don’t understand the word treat and that really is brought out into the open when Halloween rolls around every year.
-We all know the houses that don’t get the concept of treats; we called them the bad houses when I was a kid.
-You had to make a trick or treat stop there because the people that lived in those houses knew your parents and if you ditched them on Halloween, they would tell on you.
+We all know the houses that don’t get the concept of treats; we called them the bad houses.
+When I was a kid you had to make a trick or treat stop there because the people that lived in those houses knew your parents.
 Still the savvy ghost, goblin or monster of the day did his or her best to avoid these bad treat houses if at all possible.
 These are the houses that handed out Bruce’s 5 Worst Halloween Treats.

 In a pinch raisins were something you could eat, but not something you wanted to eat.
 The main reason, they were recommended by your Mom.
 Halloween is not about ingesting anything that is good for you.
 Not to mention that most of the raisins you would receive on Halloween came out of the little box and maintained the shape of the little box in your hand.
 Who really wants to eat shriveled up dried pieces of chewy goo that’s good for you?
 Especially when there are pieces of chewy goo that taste better and have no nutritional value.

-If I wanted coupons I would have gotten the Sunday paper and not gone to all the trouble to dress up as a Pirate and come knock your door.
+If I wanted coupons I would have gotten the Sunday paper and not gone to all the trouble to dress up as a pirate and come knock your door.
 Coupons are treats of the weak minded and thoughtless.
 The gift of a coupon for Halloween carries as much sentiment as a gift card for an anniversary present.
 It’s almost as if the homeowner is saying I am participating in this pagan ritual of Halloween just to protect my trees from toilet paper.
 Most of the coupons we got as kids were for things we would never buy any way, what 7 year old needs $10 off an oil change?
-Now if the coupon were for buy a dozen eggs, get a dozen eggs free; that would be a great idea and we would have made a return trip to the coupon house the next night.

 Of all the bad treats for Halloween at least this one fills the bill for being scary.
 To me, there is nothing more painful than unwrapping a piece of candy in the dark, popping it in your mouth and then finding out some spawn of Satan had just given you licorice.
 Talk about a nasty taste, I think I would rather help the dog in his personal grooming with my own tongue than have the taste of licorice in my mouth.
 I don’t know of anyone who actually likes licorice.
 I would imagine if you are a fan of licorice you probably enjoy the great taste of Nyquil and you chew up aspirin just to savor the flavor.